Table of Contents

 All Souls (November)

 During our candlelight All Soul’s Service, we reflect on death, bereavement and other losses.
-We also remember loved ones we have lost by lighting candles and writing their names in our All Souls books.
+We also remember loved ones we have lost.

 Candlelight Christmas Eve Service (December 24)